 Our principal objective is to generate attractive current yields and risk-adjusted total returns for our stockholders over the long term, primarily through dividend distributions and secondarily through capital appreciation.
 We attempt to attain this objective by selectively constructing and actively managing a portfolio of Servicing Related Assets and RMBS.
-Subject to market conditions, we may also invest in prime residential mortgage loans and other cash flowing residential mortgage assets.
+Subject to market conditions, we may also invest in other cash flowing residential mortgage assets.